Before getting started

 Class Dashboard - This is the main interface where you’ll see your students, give them points, and open their profiles to use their unique powers.
 You can learn more about the Class Dashboard here.

-Class progression - The class progression guides you through all the chapters with setup steps and tutorials.
+Class progression - The class progression guides you through the whole experience, setup steps, and tutorials.
 Except for when you're in the Introduction, the progress bar will automatically advance as you give Experience Points to your students.
 To view the expanded class progression view, click on the button on the Class Dashboard progress bar.
 Learn more about the class progression here.

 Class Tools - Tools to gamify your lessons and curriculum, such as the Random Events, the Volume Meter, the Stopwatch, and Formative Reviews.
 Learn more about the Class Tools here.

 Crystals - This resource enables students to use their amazing unique powers!
 Crystals are represented by a blue symbol () and are obtained when leveling up.
 Learn more about Crystals and the other ways to earn them here.

 Damage - This refers to a loss of Hearts.
 In games, players lose Hearts when they’re attacked or when they fumble.
 In Classcraft, the teacher can remove Hearts when a student misbehaves in class or as part of activities with the Class Tools (like the Formative Reviews!)
 Learn more about Hearts and damage here.